-Reading Reflection Papers (25 points each/50 points total)
+Reading Reflection Papers (25 points each/75 points total)

-You will be required to complete any two of the three one-two page (double-spaced) papers focused on synthesis of chapter readings in your Jossey-Bass Reader on Teaching text, Speak or other media.
-Each paper will include a combination of personal reflections on a prompt, comments and insights provided by the source and relevant outside sources which enhance the comments and assertions made in your paper.
-Each paper will be assessed on a combination of the aforementioned components as well as overall writing quality, which includes adherence to APA 6th edition for formatting.
+You will be required to complete three three-four page (double-spaced) papers focused on synthesis of chapter readings in your Jossey-Bass Reader on Teaching text, Speak and other media.
+Each paper will require you to seek connections and themes presented in the readings.
+Specifically, this will include a combination of personal reflections on the provided topic, comments and insights provided by the source and relevant outside sources which enhance the comments and assertions made in your paper.
+Each paper will be assessed on a combination of the aforementioned components as well as overall writing quality, which includes adherence to writing specifications outlined in the APA 6th edition manual.
+The rubric for these assignments can be found in the course section of Blackboard.

-Reflection paper one: Review of chapters 9, 15 & 18 in Teaching text and Lalee's Kin video: Seeking equality/equity
+Reflection paper one: Review of chapters 9, 15 & 18 in Teaching text and Lalee's Kin video: Topic:

+Seeking equality/equity

-Reflection paper two: Review of chapters 1-3 in Teaching text and Speak book: The teaching profession Reflection paper three: Review of chapters 13, 14, 16 and 17 in Teaching text: Exemplary teaching, what does it look like and why is it so difficult to achieve?
+Reflection paper two: Review of chapters 1-3 in Teaching text and Speak book: Topic: Challenges of he teaching profession teaching, what does it look like and why is it so difficult to achieve?